mapproxy/mapproxy/doc/configuration_examples.rst

 .. versionadded:: 1.5

-When you need to access tiles in a different projection that you source tile server offers, then you can use the feature from above.
+When you need to access tiles in a projection that is different from your source tile server, then you can use the *cache as cache source* feature from above.
 Here is an example that uses OSM tiles as a source and offers them in UTM projection.
 The `disable_storage` option prevents MapProxy from building up two caches.
 The `meta_size` makes MapProxy to reproject multiple tiles at once.